NetSysOpt/GNNs_Sym_ILPs/readme.md

 # When GNNs meet symmetry in ILPs: an orbit-based feature augmentation approach

-This repository contains the code for the NeurIPS 2024 paper: **[When GNNs meet symmetry in ILPs: an orbit-based feature augmentation approach](https://arxiv.org/pdf/2501.14211)**.
+This repository contains the code for the ICLR 2025 paper: **[When GNNs meet symmetry in ILPs: an orbit-based feature augmentation approach](https://arxiv.org/pdf/2501.14211)**.

 ## Environment Setup
 To run this code, you need the following dependencies: